Users and groups. Integration with LDAP/Active Directory

 In LDAP mode, user rights correspond to the Active Directory group where users belong.
 To activate this mode, check LDAP → Enable and press LDAP settings button at the bottom.
 LDAP settings window will open:

-Server type, the following types are supported: Active Directory, OpenLDAP, 389 Directory Server.
-This will determine the default names of attributes that will be parsed by the server from the LDAP directory.
-It is also possible to select the Custom option if you want to specify the attribute name manually.
-When the server type is selected, open the Advanced section and click the Default button to switch to the attribute name that corresponds to this type of server.
-You will see that the attribute name in the Value column has changed.
-If necessary, you can specify the required values and then click the Apply button which is also in the Advanced section.
+Server type, the following types are supported: Active Directory, OpenLDAP, 389 Directory Server, FreeIPA.
+This parameter affects the default attribute names read by the server from the LDAP directory.
+You can also select the Custom option to manually specify attribute names.
+After choosing the server type, expand the Advanced section below and click the Default button to switch to the corresponding attribute names.
+You will see that the attribute names in the Value column have changed.
+If necessary, you can enter required values, and then click the Apply button which is also displayed in the Advanced section.

 Connecting to the LDAP server in protected mode (via LDAPS protocol) to ensure secure transfer of user data over the network.